The 11th Annual Great Gardens and Landscaping Symposium

 1:00 – 4:00 p.m.
 Garden Design Workshop with Kerry Ann Mendez

 Kerry Ann Mendez is a garden designer, consultant and author from Ballston Spa, NY.
 Learn easy to implement steps for creating ever-blooming, low-maintenance gardens.
 Topics include site assessment (i.e., light, soil, backdrop, water); plant selection for continuous blooms spring through fall; design principles and techniques for beautiful, harmonious beds; arranging plants based on mature heights; creating focal points; special considerations for foundation plantings; incorporating bulbs & annuals; plus drafting a design to scale and building a plant list.
 Participants are invited to submit their questions to Kerry Ann prior to the class.
 Workshop fee includes mid-afternoon refreshments.
 Workshop fee $55 per person.
+A $10 refund will be given to each workshop attendee that is also registered for the symposium.

 Workshop registration is at the bottom of this page with the symposium registration options.